-DS3 models are well equipped, with a classy interior and alloy wheels as standard.
+Models are well equipped, with a classy interior and alloy wheels as standard along with an incredible scope for customisation.
 Models such as the Dstyle Plus come with cruise control, climate control and automatic headlights.
-It comes as a three-door only, but offers comfortable space for up to five adults and has an impressive boot space of 285 litres.
+Models come as a 3-door only, but offer comfortable space for up to five adults and feature a surprisingly spacious boot with 285-litres of space.

 The Renault Megane comes in a variety of different body styles, but remains a hugely desirable car.
 Most favourable is the hatchback, which offers the best of both worlds in terms of sporty looks and practicality.

-One of the best looking cars on our list, the sporty French coupe is going toe-to-toe with cars such as the Volkswagen Scirocco and SEAT Ibiza to take the hot hatchback title.
+One of the best looking cars on our list, the sporty French coupe once went toe-to-toe with cars such as the Volkswagen Scirocco and Audi TT.
 The RCZ is one of our top used French cars because of the great drive it offers and the concept-car looks.

-The RCZ hugs the ground and looks every bit intentional.
-The best part is that there's a range of engines on offer and means you can tailor your driving experience from true performance coupe to an everyday driver with strong acceleration.
+The Peugeot RCZ sits low to the ground and looks every bit as stylish as some of the best-selling coupes out there.
+There is a comprehensive range of engines on offer too, meaning you can tailor your driving experience from true performance coupe to a comfortable daily driver with decent economy.

-Standard equipment is generous, including climate control, front fog lights, cruise control and sports seats as standard.
+Standard equipment is generous, and includes climate control, front fog lights, cruise control and sports seats as standard.
 This means all RCZ models feel just as special on the inside as they look on the outside.
-Despite the sweeping roofline there are four seats available, and the interior is surprisingly spacious which also means it could be used as a family car.
+Despite the sweeping roof-line there are four seats, and the interior is surprisingly spacious.Search Used Peugeot RCZ

-The Citroen C1, since its release in 2005, has become synonymous with quality, affordable city cars.
+Since its release in 2005, the Citroën C1 has been a textbook answer for those after a quality, affordable city car.
 The C1 had sister cars in the Peugeot 107 and the Toyota Aygo, but the Citroen stands out as the most recognisable of the three.

-It was most notable for its 1.0 litre, rev-happy yet frugal 68bhp petrol engine.
-The three cylinder engine brings out the best of the C1's fun-driving characteristics with a hearty thrum, yet offers up impressive economy at just 65.7mpg and emissions below 100g/km that ensure that there's free road tax.
+Its three cylinder, 1.0-litre engine brings out the best of the C1's fun-driving characteristics with a hearty thrum, yet offers up impressive economy with circa 65mpg possible.

-The gearbox is nice and smooth, whilst the steering is built for city driving with a light feel.
-There's room for four in both the 3-door and 5-door models, and a 139 litre boot handles the weekly shop well.
+There's room for four in both the 3-door and 5-door models, and a decent sized boot handles the weekly shop well.
 In terms of standard equipment, the C1 comes with a CD player and MP3 connections, but look further up the range to find features such as air conditioning or leather seats.

-The C4 Picasso is arguably the class leader in the MPV segment.
+The C4 Picasso - now known as the C4 SpaceTourer - is arguably the class leader in the MPV segment.
 It's a combination of desirable styling and robust practicality which makes it score so highly, whilst the ride is geared fully towards comfort and offers significant cushioning even over uneven roads and potholes.

-All used Citroen C4 Picasso models come with a plethora of safety options, and include hill start assist, seven airbags, four isofix anchors, and an electronic stability programme as standard.
+Looks-wise, the C4 Picasso blends in with Citroën's space age styling, proving a family car doesn't have to look boring.
+All used Citroën C4 Picasso models come with a plethora of safety options, and include hill start assist, seven airbags, four isofix anchors, and an electronic stability programme as standard.
 This lead to it being awarded a five-star Euro NCAP safety rating so there's no worries there.